emvvi/hello-world/README.md

 # hello-world
 short description

-I've had a look at Python, but it's not what I would GO for.
+I've had a look at Java, but it's not what I would GO for.